 People are willing to pay you if you can help them stay focused and work their way towards their goals.

-With increasing cases of insecurity from the house helps who abuse and mistreat infants, many parents are opting to take their non-school going children to childcare centres.
+With increasing cases of insecurity from the house helps who abuse and mistreat infants, many parents are opting to take their non-school going children to childcare centers.

 Many middle-class parents in Kenya work and leave home as early as 5.30 am and get back a little after 7-8 pm thanks to perennial traffic snarl-ups on our roads, especially in Nairobi and Mombasa.

-This business idea will, therefore, make you a pretty penny in a short amount of time, but only if you dedicate your time and resources towards this venture.
+This business idea will, therefore, make you a pretty penny in a short amount of time, but only if you dedicate your time and resources to this venture.

 4. Event and party planning